Social Media Marketing Strategy

 You don’t need to spend big marketing bucks to have a compelling social media presence.
 But you do need to make sure your posts are grammatically correct and free of errors, and your images and videos are high-quality.
 With the excellent cameras on smartphones these days, that doesn’t mean spending thousands of dollars on equipment.
 But it will make your small business look like big bucks.

 When You Need Social Media Strategy Expertise

 That’s when you need to call the marketing experts at ContentFirst.Marketing.
-We’ll build a complete digital marketing plan, including the social media strategy you need, that works for your unique business.
+We’ll build a complete digital marketing plan, including the social media strategy and posting plan you need, that works for your unique business.
 Schedule your free business review today and find out how we can grow your business for the future together.

 Using Industry-leading tools and proprietary systems, we quickly identify your site’s optimization issues with a technical SEO audit.
 These include: duplicate content, title tags and meta tags; “thin” or low content levels on site pages; broken links; page speed issues, SSL/HTTPS implementation, missing title and meta tags, missing or poorly written headers, image alt tags, nofollow attributes, crawlability, content rendering, AMP configuration, and more.

 We’ll target your customers and prospects with local specific keywords, increasing your visibility and driving traffic.
 We focus on both organic search results and map pack listings.

 We often hear nightmare stories from clients about SEO companies “not doing anything.”
 We actually want you to know what’s going on with your project so that you can help provide information and be confident about our work!

 With call tracking and A/B testing, we’ll know where visitors came from, what search terms they used, and what’s converting visitors to customers.
 This is an essential tool for conversion optimization.